bestcoderww/username-checker/README.md

 youtube (custom check)

-to be added: telegram, discord, snapchat
+to be added: telegram, snapchat

 ⚠️ note: this tool detects if a profile is publicly visible. suspended or banned usernames may appear as "available" but are not claimable.